CodecSlime: Temporal Redundancy Compression of Neural Speech Codec via Dynamic Frame Rate: Introduction

-Recent efforts on speech codecs include improving model structure or scaling up model size~\cite{xin2024bigcodec,parker2024stablecodec,wu2024ts3codec, della2025focalcodec}, decoupling global information~\cite{ticodec, wang2025spark}, and fusing more semantic information~\cite{kyutai2024moshi,ye2025llasa}, etc. However, existing codecs still operate at bitrates far exceeding the fundamental theoretical limits (\SI{50}{bps}$\sim$\SI{100}{bps}) derived from phoneme-level statistics~\cite{denes1963statistics} and speech's lexical information bottleneck~\cite{van2017information}.
+Recent efforts on speech codecs include improving model structure or scaling up model size~\cite{xin2024bigcodec,wu2024ts3codec}, decoupling global information~\cite{ticodec, wang2025spark}, and fusing more semantic information~\cite{zhang2024speechtokenizer,cosyvoice2}, etc. However, existing codecs still operate at bitrates far exceeding the fundamental theoretical limits (\SI{50}{bps}$\sim$\SI{100}{bps}) derived from phoneme-level statistics~\cite{denes1963statistics} and speech's lexical information bottleneck~\cite{van2017information}.
 A fundamental limitation stems from the mismatch between mainstream fixed-frame-rate (FFR) codecs and speech's inherently non-uniform temporal information density~\cite{dieleman2021variable}: FFR codecs allocate equal frames to both information-rich and redundant audio segments as long as they have the same time duration.
+SNAC~\cite{Siuzdak_SNAC_Multi-Scale_Neural_2024} and LLM-Codec~\cite{yang2024uniaudio15} adopt hierarchical schemes, assigning different frame rates to distinct quantizer layers, but each layer still operates at a fixed rate.
 Some dynamic frame rate (DFR) approaches have been attempted in previous work on discrete speech tokens, characterized by non-uniform frame durations in the encoded representation, focusing on spoken unit discovery~\cite{cuervo2022variable} or semantics distillation~\cite{baade2024syllablelm, cho2024sylber}.
 However, they fail to produce general-purpose acoustic tokens suitable for reconstruction and rely on overly complex training/inference procedures with limited effectiveness.
-Consequently, simple yet efficient methods for compressing temporal redundancy in neural codecs remain largely unexplored.
+Recently, TFC~\cite{zhang2025unlocking} explored dynamic frame-rate compression for codecs, but it only operates at a fixed target downsampling rate.
+Moreover, its measure of speech dynamics is based on directly computing temporal entropy at the signal level, which limits its ability to capture deeper temporal redundancies.
+Consequently, flexible yet efficient methods for compressing temporal redundancy in neural codecs remain largely unexplored.

-To address these issues, we introduce {\ourmethod}, a novel plugin-style approach that breaks the limits of traditional FFR codecs by modifying existing FFR codec backbone models for both training and inference. {\ourmethod} accomplishes this by introducing two core techniques: \textit{ScheDFR} and \textit{Melt-and-Cool}.
-As shown in Figure~\ref{fig:opening}, ScheDFR adaptively merges adjacent similar frames during inference, while the Melt-and-Cool adapts FFR models to DFR through post-training and fine-tuning.
-Key advantages of {\ourmethod} are summarized as follows: